“Sometimes I think my Papa is an accordion. When he looks at me and smiles and breathes, I hear the notes”

 Handmade gifts are something which touch the strings of heart because they nurture sentiments that remain unsaid.
 I cannot think of any other way than this to thank my Abbu.

-I rejoice in my father’s smile.
+I rejoice in my father’s smile from special father’s day gift.
 A smile delivered by a toffa4u.com.